 In this Faithlife Live webinar, we talk with African American pastors Charlie Dates and Bryan Loritts, who offer guidance on how the Church should respond to the evil of racism and discuss gospel implications.

-Check back each Monday for a new webinar, or head to faithlife.com/live to see all past guests.
+Head to faithlife.com/live to see past guests.

 Learn more from Bryan Loritts and Charlie Dates

 Insider Outsider: My Journey as a Stranger in White Evangelicalism and My Hope for Us All

 God boldly proclaims throughout the book of Acts that there is no “ethnic home team” when it comes to Christianity.
 But the minority experience in America today-—and throughout history-—too often tells a different story.